eellington3/eellington3/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hi,+my+name+is+Evan+👋🏻)](https://git.io/typing-svg)

-I'm an MS student in **Computational and Mathematical Engineering at Stanford**, with a background in Applied Mathematics from UCLA.
-I spent two years at **Epic Systems** building and debugging large-scale healthcare infrastructure before coming back to focus on ML and high-performance computing.
+I'm an MS student in Computational and Mathematical Engineering at Stanford, with a background in Applied Mathematics from UCLA.
+I spent two years at Epic Systems building and debugging large-scale healthcare infrastructure before coming back to focus on ML and high-performance computing.

-I'm interested in the intersection of **systems and machine learning** — building things that are not just accurate, but fast.
+I'm interested in the intersection of systems and machine learning — building things that are not just accurate, but fast.

 ---